tc39/proposal-temporal/civil.md

 Infamous quote:

-    Cache invalidation is easy if you don't use a caches.
+    Cache invalidation is easy if you don't use a cache.

     -- Phil Dunkel